j2kun/mlir-resources/README.md

 # MLIR Resources

-A list of articles and talks outside of the official MLIR docs that I've found useful for learning MLIR
+A list of articles and talks outside of the official MLIR docs that I've found useful for learning MLIR.
+For list of official tutorials, see the [MLIR Talks page](https://mlir.llvm.org/talks/) and the [Tutorials page](https://mlir.llvm.org/docs/Tutorials/).

 ## Tutorials